-In 2007, I was assigned to a 1 week project in Pasadena California.
+In 2007, I was assigned to a 1 week project in Southern California.
 I was hired to help perform due diligence for a mortgage investor to identify if there were any fraud in loan files that they were about to purchase.

 I was a little apprehensive at first, because I had never looked in a loan application to identify mortgage fraud before so I didn’t know if I could do it.

 Boy was I wrong about that.